North Carolina Department of Health and Human Services (DHHS) - Office of Rural Health

 GrantWatch ID#: 148700

-This is a one-year grant.
-All funding must be expended by August 31, 2021.
+This is a two-year grant.
+All funding must be expended by August 31, 2023. (funding amount is dependent on federal allocation)

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.